opxiahub/opxia-slackbot-examples/aws/aws.md

-# AWS OpxiaBot Prompt Examples
+# AWS Opxia Slackbot Prompt Examples

-This document contains example prompts for interacting with AWS resources using OpxiaBot.
+This document contains example prompts for interacting with AWS resources using Opxia Slackbot.
 All prompts start with `@opxiabot` followed by your request.

 ## Security & Compliance